Updated Sunday, February 21st

-This chart shows the cumulative number of confirmed cases of COVID-19 for each of the beach cities in South Bay Los Angeles (solid coloured lines) as well as Los Angeles County in total (grey dashed line).
-The latter is vertically scaled with the numbers shown on the left y-axis.
-The lines for the individual cities are shown vertically scaled with the numbers shown on the rightt y-axis.
+This chart shows the cumulative number of confirmed cases of COVID-19 for each of the beach cities in South Bay Los Angeles (solid coloured lines) as well as Los Angeles County in total (dark grey dashed line).
+Note that the latter is vertically scaled with the numbers shown on the left y-axis.
+The lines for the individual cities are shown vertically scaled with the numbers shown on the right y-axis.

-Note, the chart featured on this page above covers just the dates from May 1st forward.
-The full (perhaps less legible but more complete) chart from approximately mid-March is below.
+The chart featured on this page above covers just the dates from July 1st forward for purposes of clarity.
+If you prefer, the full (perhaps less legible but complete) chart from approximately mid-March is below.

 See more charts for Los Angeles County showing Testing, Confirmed Cases, Hospitalizations and Deaths for the county as a whole.